Specialist Bariatric Surgeon in Sydney | Gastric Sleeve, Bypass & Weight Loss Surgery

 Most patients resume light activities within a few days and return to work within 1–2 weeks, depending on job type.

-Who qualifies for bariatric surgery in Australia?
+Who is eligible for bariatric surgery in Australia?

 Book a Bariatric Surgery Consultation in Sydney